wenewzhang/mixin_network-nodejs-bot2/README.md

 # Step by step: How to use nodejs to create a bot in Mixin Messenger
 In this charpter, you can create a bot in Mixin Messenger to receive user message after you following the guide.
 In next chapter, your bot can receive token from user and pay token to user .

-Before you write any code, you need to download [Mixin messenger app](https://mixin.one/messenger) and register an account.

 [Mixin Network](https://mixin.one) is a free and lightning fast peer-to-peer transactional network for digital assets.